Join the LEAH Project

 Who can apply?

-• Must be available to participate in the entire summer or school year program:
+• Must be available to participate in the entire internship program:

 • Summer: 5 days a week, beginning in July and continuing into August

-• School Year: 4-5 days a week, October - beginning of June
+• School Year: 2-3 days a week, beginning in late October and ending in Mid May

-• Youth should be interested or curious in STEM, youth leadership, and/or teaching.
+• Youth should be interested in or curious about STEM, youth leadership, and/or teaching.

 • By the way, STEM stands for Science, Technology, Engineering, and Math!
 And if you don’t know much about these areas and you’re interested in learning more about them, that’s awesome and you should apply!